avifoxi/beatGorilla/README.md

 Sequences are repeating musical structures, comprised of a specific number of Steps, occuring at specific intervals(tempo).

-The Sequence starts and plays one by one throught its Steps.
+The Sequence starts and plays one by one through its Steps.
 When the last Step is reached, the Sequence cycles back and begins again.
 If no one ever stops the Sequence - it will never stop!
-Sounds like a 'while' loop - no?
+Holy While Loop Bat Man!!!

 Sequence playback will use a combination of pure JavaScript and AJAX to achieve the desired effects.
 Sounds are selected then retrieved from the server via Ajax.
-Playback uses pure JS.
+Playback uses pure JS to control the Web Audio API.

 A Sequence is comprised of many Sounds.
 A Sequence has a set number of Steps in its looping structure.
 And it has a set tempo.